dotnsf/mydoodles/README.md

 Hand-drawn doodle sharing services.

-Now this service supports twitter, facebook, and line only.
+Now this service supports twitter, facebook, and line.

+You can share your work as **My Design** in [Animal Crossing](https://www.nintendo.co.jp/switch/acbaa/index.html).

 ## Service URL